Want to feel great and grow in every aspect of your life?

 Don’t be stubborn just because you think you’re right.
 Nobody cares except you.

 Yeah, some of you are saying, “Glenn, why should I pay that patient if I’m right and they’re wrong?” or “If I pay that person, won’t everyone else find out?” or “If I donate a free auction item, what if their case is tough?” or other small-minded questions.
 That’s an altogether different blog post and I’ll get to that, but for now, let’s stay on the topic of your mental well being.

 I’m not saying that you should always just throw money at every problem and overpay for everything.
 What I am saying is that doing the right thing and moving on and leaving others with a positive impression not only is good for you, but makes you feel better.

 If you’re stingy and that’s not your approach, change your attitude.
 Now.
 If you can’t get over it, go see a therapist.

 So many great things in my life have come from an abundance mentality and when I made that mindset switch years ago, it changed my life and I haven’t looked back.

 Today, try it one time and see how it feels.
 Don’t expect the universe to instantly pay you back in terms of cash, but it should definitely make you feel really good, and isn’t that why we wake up every morning?

 All the best,

-If you’re not a member of our geographically exclusive OrthoPreneursRD Facebook page there are only two prerequisites: You’re an orthodontist (yes, you can be an associate) and you want to contribute to a group of like-minded peers who have come together to share our practice ideas and solve our common business, leadership and management issues.
-Email me at Glenn@OrthoPreneursRD.com to learn more and to see if you’re region is available.
+If you’re not a member of our geographically exclusive OrthopreneursRD Facebook group there are only two prerequisites: You’re an orthodontist (yes, you can be an associate) and you want to contribute to a group of like-minded peers who have come together to share our practice ideas and solve our common business, leadership and management issues.
+Email me at Glenn@OrthoPreneursRD.com to learn more and to see if your region is available.